laradock/laradock/README.md

 - Choose your favorite database engine: MySQL - Postgres - Redis - ...
 - Run your own combination of software's: PHP - NGINX - MySQL - ...
 - Everything runs on a separate container: PHP - NGINX - Postgres - Redis ...
-- Easy to customzie any container, with simple edit to the `dockerfile`.
+- Easy to customize any container, with simple edit to the `dockerfile`.
 - All Images extends from the official base Image.
 (Trusted base Images).
 - Pre-configured Nginx for Laravel.
 And very easy to update.
 - Using of a Data container, to keep the Data safe and access it anytime.